-Water, latrines, and a water system for Rohingya refugees
+Water, latrines, and toilets for Rohingya refugees

 “The dearest of people to Allah, may He be exalted, is the one who does most benefit to people…” (Al Tabaraani)